CRINGE!!! Bill Clinton Gives Advice On "Personal Decency" Because...He's The Perfect Example [WATCH] | John Hawkins' Right Wing News

 YES!
 He really said that!
 It’s astonishing the crowd didn’t break out in laughter because a plea for decency and trust coming from Bill Clinton is utterly hilarious.

-Looking back, it would that there is an established pattern with the former president — using them to mislead his country in the course of a long, successful career.
+Looking back, it would seem that there is an established pattern with the former president — using words to mislead his country in the course of a long, successful career.

-The former president is many things, but one thing is certain — he is no pillar of decency or or trust for that matter…I know a couple of women who would agree.
+The former president is many things, but one thing is certain — he is no pillar of decency or of trust for that matter…I know a couple of women who would agree.

-For those of you who don’t have memories of his Presidency in the 90’s remember, Clinton had an affair with White House intern Monica Lewinsky and then lied, UNDER OATH, about it.
-Then we have Juanita Broaddrick, Kathleen Willey and Jennifer Flowers, who have alleged for decades in some cases, that he former president sexually assaulted them.
+For those of you who don’t have memories of his Presidency in the 90’s, remember, Clinton had an affair with White House intern Monica Lewinsky and then lied, UNDER OATH, about it.
+Then we have Juanita Broaddrick, Kathleen Willey and Jennifer Flowers, who have alleged for decades in some cases, that the former president sexually assaulted them.

 This comment, while it is laughable in a sick kind of way, typifies the character of the Clintons — both Bill and Hillary.
 Bill Clinton has zero problem lecturing to the public what to do, but would never hold himself to the same standards.
 The very same goes for Hillary…